 Try to use the same typography and color palette to ensure a seamless experience.
 Match the message that your ad conveys to the copy of your landing page.
 Do everything you can to boost the confidence of your prospect.

 Let’s face it, the design of your landing page does play a big role in converting your visitors into leads and sales.
 It turns out, people do judge a landing page by how professionally it is designed.

-The overall look and feel of your landing page can make your visitors either trust your offer or discard it.
+The overall look and feel of your landing page, especially if it’s in long form, can make your visitors either trust your offer or discard it.
 The main goal of any landing page is to make it easy for visitors to take action.
 And your design should help them do that.
 Every single element of your landing page has to be well-organized.
 There should be a flow in your design (along with the copy) that keeps your visitors hooked.

 Remember, a professional landing page design doesn’t go overboard with color or the images used.
 A crucial part of the landing page optimization process is using color in a manner that goes with your brand.
-And images that contribute to the overall message you want to convey.
+The header and images should also contribute to the overall message you want to convey.

 As you try to use colors and images that align with your brand and messaging, you shouldn’t ignore the importance of conversion rate.
 For instance, choosing the right background color for your call to action button can make a big difference to how many people convert.